Modify the XMLRPC server code inside the DAQ applications to release their sockets more quickly after an abrupt shutdown

 We believe that explicitly creating sockets in xmlrpc_commander, setting the SO_REUSEADDR option on the sockets, and passing them to the xmlrpc_c::serverAbyss constructor will help reduce or eliminate this problem.

-#1 Updated by Kurt Biery over 5 years ago
+#1 Updated by Kurt Biery almost 6 years ago

 I see that John has already committed a fix to a branch in the artdaq repo.
 Thanks to John.